-Bunnings has appointed David Haydon as the new commercial director of Homebase, moving from his role as chief operating officer at sister company Officeworks.
+Bunnings has appointed David Haydon as the new general manager of Homebase, moving from his role as chief operating officer at sister company Officeworks.

 Following its purchase of UK DIY retailer Homebase last year, Bunnings has issued Haydon with the task of heading up Homebase, while it focuses on pilot Bunnings stores in the UK.

 Bunnings is owned by Australian company Wesfarmers, alongside Haydon’s former company of four years Officeworks.